astronomer/airflow-guides/guides/airflow-ui.md

 ![Admin](https://assets2.astronomer.io/main/guides/airflow-ui/ui_admin_menu.png)

 For example, the Connections page shows all Airflow connections stored in your environment.
 You can click on the `+` to add a new connection.
-For more on working with connections, check out [this guide](https://www.astronomer.io/guides/connections/).
+For more information, check out our [guide on connections](https://www.astronomer.io/guides/connections/).

 ![Connections](https://assets2.astronomer.io/main/guides/airflow-ui/ui_connections.png)